encukou/freezeyt/docs/config.md

 #### Explicitly output to disk

-It is possible to explicitly request *freezeyt* to output to a directory using a dict like this:
+It is possible to explicitly request Freezeyt to output to a directory using a dict like this:

 ```yaml